This is an older version of Search Guard. Switch to Latest version

 Since the Search Guard demo installer uses self-signed TLS certificate, we disable certificate verification.

 For a production setup, you should at configure the root CA in kibana.yml instead of disabling the certificate verification.

 By default, Kibana will not forward any HTTP headers to Elasticsearch.
 Therefore we need to whitelist the HTTP headers used by Search Guard.

 Granting Kibana access permissions to users

-In order to grant Kibana access permissions to users, we need to assign them to the demo Search Guard role
+In order to grant Kibana access permissions to users, we need to assign them to the build-in Search Guard role

 This role grants permissions to access all Kibana applications like Dashboards, Visualizations, Canvas etc.

 Again, in order to assign all users we created in the first step to the